Personal & Academic Tutors

 - encouraging you to participate in wider scholarly and professional communities

-- encouraging you to get involved in encounters with other disciplines, eg going to events organised by other departments in the faculty o encouraging you to engage with Sheffield Volunteering or work experience opportunities
+- encouraging you to get involved in encounters with other disciplines, eg going to events organised by other departments in the faculty and encouraging you to engage with Sheffield Volunteering or work experience opportunities

 - (if you are an undergraduate) discussing HEAR-able activities, such as the Sheffield Graduate Award